Pyreko/argoinde2/README.md

 ![whatnow](./images/whatnow.jpg)

 This was supposed to be a prompt for people to visit a BGS server.
-Unfortunately, we didn't realize there was more than one... or two... there were three.
-We then got stuck on this for a while.
-Alg eventually bailed us out by getting someone who was in [that third BGS server](https://discord.gg/GvwE3n9) to check and revealed:
+Unfortunately, we didn't realize which one (it was some smaller third one apparently).
+We then got stuck on this (see [Bing](#bing) for what happened during this).
+Alg eventually bailed us out of this clue by getting someone who was in [that third BGS server](https://discord.gg/GvwE3n9) to check and revealed:

 ![bgs](./images/bgs.jpg)